 Intel Core i9-13900K specs

 The Intel Core i9-13900K specs list is:

 |Number of E-Cores:||16|

 |L2 cache:||32 MB|

 |L3 cache:||36 MB|

 |Memory controller:||Dual-channel DDR4 and DDR5|

 |Features:||Thermal Velocity Boost, Turbo Boost Max Technology 3, Turbo Boost 2, FMA3, F16C, SHA, BMI / BMI1 + BMI2, AVX2, AVX, AES, SSE4a, SSE4, SSSE3, SSE3, SSE2, SSE, MMX|

-The 13900K demands a high price, but it offers a massive count of 24 cores so it represents decent value for money on a per-core basis.
+The Intel Core i9-13900K price is $600, which is very high for a CPU but but it offers a massive count of 24 cores so it represents decent value for money on a per-core basis.